Physics-inspired Equivariant Descriptors of Non-bonded Interactions

-As a first experiment, we fit each dimer class separately, using linear models based on a multiscale power spectrum\cite{grisafi_multi-scale_2021} that consists of suitable rotationally invariant products combining both SR descriptors and LODE for $p = 1,2, \dots 9$.
-The linear model details and fitting procedures are discussed further in the SI.
-We analyze the performance of the resulting models in Figure \ref{fig:rmse_subset}, for a train threshold $r_\mathrm{train}=4$\,Å. The qualitative observations for other threshold distances are similari (see the SI).
-Figure \ref{fig:rmse_subset}a shows the test-set \%\,RMSE as a function of the model's potential exponent $p$ for each class of dimers, using a single monomial basis ($n=1$, $l=1$).
-In all cases, short-range models show very poor performance, and the $p=1$ LODE models lead to dramatic improvements, that are most pronounced for the charged dimers, similar to what was observed, for a different type of training strategy, in Ref.~\citenum{grisafi_multi-scale_2021}.
-We also observe that the LODE exponent $p$ has a strong impact on the accuracy of each model.
+As a first experiment, we fit each dimer class separately, using linear models based on a multiscale power spectrum\cite{grisafi_multi-scale_2021} that consists of suitable rotationally invariant products combining both SR descriptors and LODE using a single exponent in the range $p = 1,2, \dots 9$.
+The linear model details and fitting procedures are discussed further in \autoref{si-sec:linear_model_dimers} of the Supporting Information.
+We analyze the performance of the resulting models in \autoref{fig:rmse_subset}, for a training threshold $r_\mathrm{train}=4$\,Å. The qualitative observations for other threshold distances, shown in the Supporting Information (\autoref{si-fig:dimers_learning_curve}) are similar. \autoref{fig:rmse_subset}a shows the test-set energy RMSE as a function of the model's potential exponent $p$ for each class of dimers, using an optimized radial basis for $l_\mathrm{max}=1$.
+In all cases, SR models show poor performance, while the LODE models with appropriate exponents can lead to dramatic improvements by up to an order of magnitude.
 For example, for the CC pairs we find the best model for $p=1$, while $p=6$ perform best for the AA pairs.
 The optimal values roughly correspond to the ideal exponents for each dimer class.
-The fact that the variation is somewhat smooth can be understood based on the fact that (1) the model potential is built as a superimposition of atomic contributions, which makes it possible to approximate, over a finite distance interval, any $1/r^p$ potential with a superposition of ``shifted'' $1/r^{p'}$ interactions (see the SI for an in-depth discussion); (2) binding curves for real molecules do not exactly match the ideal behavior; (3) interactions with $p>1$ require more than a single monomial basis.
+The fact that the variation is somewhat smooth can be understood based on the fact that (1) the model potential is built as a superposition of atomic contributions.
+Over a finite distance interval, any $1/r^p$ potential can be fitted reasonably well with a superposition of multiple $1/\|\br-\br_i\|^{p'}$ potentials with origins shifted to the atomic positions, even if the exponents $p\neq p'$ do not agree (see \autoref{si-sec:fitting_exponents} in the in the Supporting Information for a more in-depth discussion); (2) binding curves for real molecules do not exactly match the ideal behavior; (3) interactions with $p>1$ require more than a single monomial basis.